Matterport (NASDAQ:MTTR) Issues Q2 2022 Earnings Guidance

 Matterport (NASDAQ:MTTR – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of -$0.15–$0.13 for the period, compared to the consensus EPS estimate of -$0.12.
 The company issued revenue guidance of $28.50 million-$30.50 million, compared to the consensus revenue estimate of $31.00 million.Matterport also updated its FY 2022 guidance to -$0.52–$0.47 EPS.

-Matterport (NASDAQ:MTTR – Get Rating) last announced its earnings results on Tuesday, May 10th.
-The company reported ($0.10) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.04.
-Matterport had a negative return on equity of 53.37% and a negative net margin of 233.50%.
-The firm had revenue of $28.51 million for the quarter, compared to analyst estimates of $27.47 million.
-During the same quarter last year, the firm posted ($0.01) EPS.
-The business’s revenue was up 5.9% on a year-over-year basis.
-On average, analysts forecast that Matterport will post -1.07 earnings per share for the current fiscal year.

-In related news, Director Jason Krikorian sold 760,500 shares of the firm’s stock in a transaction dated Monday, May 23rd.
+In related news, Director Jason Krikorian sold 760,500 shares of the stock in a transaction that occurred on Monday, May 23rd.
 The stock was sold at an average price of $5.37, for a total transaction of $4,083,885.00.
-Following the completion of the sale, the director now directly owns 20,433,549 shares of the company’s stock, valued at approximately $109,728,158.13.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Following the completion of the transaction, the director now directly owns 20,433,549 shares of the company’s stock, valued at $109,728,158.13.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders have sold 1,956,177 shares of company stock valued at $10,468,412 over the last ninety days.

-Several large investors have recently modified their holdings of MTTR.
-Captrust Financial Advisors acquired a new stake in shares of Matterport during the 3rd quarter worth about $34,000.
-Samalin Investment Counsel LLC acquired a new position in Matterport in the 1st quarter valued at about $37,000.
-Lazard Asset Management LLC acquired a new position in Matterport in the 1st quarter valued at about $82,000.
-Vontobel Holding Ltd. acquired a new position in Matterport in the 1st quarter valued at about $84,000.
-Finally, KCM Investment Advisors LLC acquired a new position in Matterport in the 1st quarter valued at about $91,000.
-41.53% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the business.
+Captrust Financial Advisors acquired a new stake in shares of Matterport in the 3rd quarter valued at $34,000.
+Samalin Investment Counsel LLC bought a new position in Matterport during the 1st quarter worth $37,000.
+Lazard Asset Management LLC bought a new position in Matterport during the 1st quarter worth $82,000.
+Vontobel Holding Ltd. bought a new position in Matterport during the 1st quarter worth $84,000.
+Finally, KCM Investment Advisors LLC bought a new position in shares of Matterport in the 1st quarter worth about $91,000.
+Hedge funds and other institutional investors own 41.53% of the company’s stock.

 Matterport, Inc, a spatial data company, focuses on digitization and datafication of the built world.
 It offers Matterport digital twins, a 3D data platform to design, build, operate, promote, and understand spaces.
 The company offers Matterport Capture, an application that enables to capture depth, data, and imagery of a space using 3D cameras, 360 cameras, and iPhones; Matterport Workshop application to customize, add additional details, and share spaces; Matterport Showcase application for audience view and explore space in its final format; and Matterport VR to experience virtual reality.